-The purpose of the memo is to support the Professional Educator Licensing and Standards Board as it considers changes to the structure of licenses and standards governing arts teachers, which have not been updated since 2001.
+The Board is scheduled to update arts licensure standards in fiscal year 27-28.
 In advance of rulemaking, Perpich and MDE are working with external partners to develop arts licensure rule recommendations that PELSB could adopt.
 We have assembled a Steering Committee to review structural concerns with arts licensure and they have made their recommendations.
 We would like the PELSB Board to review these recommendations and give approval before beginning further work that will be dependent upon these recommendations.